History of Bristol's buses

 The former tram depot at Perry Road

 The line opened on 9th August 1875.
-The trams were horse-drawn and could carry a maximum of 36 passengers each, and operated every 8 minutes between 8am and 11pm except on Sundays, when they only ran from 1pm to 11pm.
+The trams were horse-drawn and each could carry a maximum of 36 passengers.
+They operated every 8 minutes between 8am and 11pm except on Sundays, when they only ran from 1pm to 11pm.
 There was a flat-fare of 2d.
+(For younger readers, there's an explanation of the British pre-decimal currency here).

 The service attracted plenty of travellers, and early on the company started raising capital to extend to other routes, starting in December 1875 by extending from Perry Road to St Augustine’s Parade (later known as the tramways centre, and today as the city centre).
 Later, more lines opened from Perry Road to Old Market, and from Old Market to Eastville and St George, and by 1880 there was an extensive network in the centre of the city.
 By 1886, 60 trams were licensed for use in Bristol.